dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/10-session-timeouts-how-to-test/README.md

 - the session timeout is longer than 20 hours by default
 - before the session times out, the user is given an opportunity to extend the session without losing any data, using a simple interaction
 - there is a way to turn the session timeout off before the user encounters it
-- there is a way to extend the session timeout to at least 10 times it's default setting before the user encounters it
+- there is a way to extend the session timeout to at least 10 times the default setting before the user encounters it